Skip to content

 java

-public Object eval(Object vector)
+public Object evaluate(Object vector)

 Parameter Description: